 We have a keen focus on those distilleries doing things a different way; through innovation and challenging the norms.
-Our next Feature takes us across to the Nordics, where we explore the Swedish pioneers who, despite producing whisky for over 20-years, continue to produce whisky with curiosity and an experimental zeal.
+Our next Blog takes us across to the Nordics, where we explore the Swedish pioneers who, despite producing whisky for over 20-years, continue to produce whisky with curiosity and an experimental zeal.

 Mackmyra, which means Midge Bog in Swedish, is a small village about an hour north of Stockholm.
 The idea to build a distillery was conceived by 8 friends during their annual post-university cabin trip, back in 1998.
 One evening over several whiskies, the question was asked… Why is there no Swedish malt whisky.
 A year later, Mackmyra Svensk (Swedish) Whisky was established, fully focused on creating a whisky that was quintessentially Swedish; starting with local barley, spring water and Swedish Oak.
 They infuse juniper with locally sourced peat for their Smokey expressions, use unique smaller sized casks to store their whisky, and then allow it to age in an underground mine.
 Unique methods, using Swedish ingredients and creating innovative products.

 From the outset, Mackmyra had the environment in mind, so to them it made perfect sense to take a traditionally horizontal process and turn it on its side, harnessing the force of gravity to provide natural transportation through each phase of production, which is spread over 5 floors of their 35-meter high Gravity Distillery.
 Energy consumption remains as low as possible through coordinated processes and automation, along with a stable temperature that also guarantees consistent quality.
 Heat generated during production is stored as hot water and redistributed throughout the distillery, whilst a bio-mass plant provides carbon-neutral heat and the distillery is also fully emission free, which all enables Mackmyra to calculate the volume of energy required for each bottle of whisky.